 - Infectious diseases

 Employment Outlook and Salary Info

-Medical and clinical lab technologists and technicians held 325,800 jobs in 2012, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The number of medical lab technologists and technicians was expected to grow 22% for 2012-2022.
-While growth is fostered through new medical tests, increased automation and simplification of tests limits the number of medical technologists needed.
-The job market was expected to be strong.
-As of May 2014, medical and clinical lab technologists earned a mean annual wage of $60,560.
+Medical laboratory technologists held 164,800 jobs in 2014, while medical laboratory technicians held 163,400 jobs, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The number of medical and clinical lab technologists and technicians was expected to grow 16% from 2014-2024, which is much faster than the average for all occupations.
+Job growth is expected to be strong because of a growing aging population, an increase in prenatal testing for genetic conditions, and improvements in healthcare access due to federal health insurance reform.
+As of May 2015, medical and clinical lab technologists earned a mean annual wage of $61,860.

 Continuing Education Information